rigor789/vue-scrollto/README.md

 *Default:* `ease`

 #### offset
 The offset that should be applied when scrolling.
+This option accepts a callback function since `v2.8.0`.

 *Default:* `0`